 OK, yes, we remember those few years that Atlanta transformed into a winter wonderland…but those are rare and short-lived.

-If you are thinking ‘but I want to find REAL snow near me’, part of the beauty of living in Atlanta is we are within driving distance to many great ski resorts in North Carolina and Tennessee (and even one in Alabama).
-Your family can still find winter adventurers in which to enjoy snow and skiing near Atlanta with our family fun guide to where to see snow and go skiing in Atlanta.
+If you are thinking, “But I want to find REAL snow near me!” — part of the beauty of living in Atlanta is we are within driving distance to many great ski resorts in North Carolina and Tennessee (and even one in Alabama).
+Your family can still find winter adventures to enjoy snow and skiing near Atlanta!

 If you can’t find snow in Atlanta, the next best thing is to head north to the mountains of North Carolina.
 North Carolina ski resorts have snow making capabilities, so you are guaranteed to see some of the white stuff, even if the weather doesn’t cooperate.

 No experience needed to fly down Scaly Mountain’s snow tubing lanes.
 And a “magic carpet” will even take you back to the top, so you can do it again and again.
 Your kids must be at least 42 inches tall and at least 4 years old to tube the big hill, but they also have a kiddie slope for little ones.

 This resort is only 15 minutes from Dillard, GA, so it makes for a great weekend getaway or even a day trip!
 (They have ice skating too!)

 With 30 lanes of snow tubing, Hawksnest is recognized for having the largest Snow Tubing Park on the East Coast!
 This place is all about the snow tubing!

 The lanes here are 400-1,000 feet long and have three moving carpet lifts to bring you back to the top.